tcmulder/aquamin/docs/features/block-configuration.md

 There's currently a bug in Parcel: if you delete a block's directory to remove the block, you'll need to exit parcel and run `npm run clean` to clear the cache, then `npm run start` to restart the server; after that, your block will be removed from WordPress's registered bocks.

-?> _Note:_ You can run `npm run clean && npm run start` if you would like to clear the cache immediately before starting the build server each time.
+?> You can run `npm run clean && npm run start` if you would like to clear the cache immediately before starting the build server each time.

-!> _Warning:_ If you _don't_ follow these instructions and you delete a file Parcel was watching, builds will fail.
+!> If you _don't_ follow these instructions and you delete a file Parcel was watching, builds will fail.
 Maybe future releases of Parcel will eliminate this requirement.
 It appears to happen when one file imports another, but then the imported file later gets deleted: Parcel continues to look for that deleted file—even after restarting—if you don't clear its cache first.

 ## A Note on Imports